Pizzaman9988/Pizzaman9988/README.md

 <!-- **Pizzaman9988/Pizzaman9988** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on a bachelors degree in automation
+- Bachelors degree in automation.
-- 🌱 I’m currently learning python, hopefully
+- 🔭 I’m currently working on a masters degree in computer science.